 Some transfers are exempt from IHT entirely and do not count towards the seven-year total:

-- Gifts to a spouse or civil partner (if both are UK domiciled)
+- Gifts to a spouse or civil partner (if both are UK domiciled, or long-term UK resident from 6 April 2025)

 - Gifts to UK-registered charities